 \subsection{The confining potential}

 The characteristic Mean Square Displacement (MSD) of fixational drift is persistent at small time lags and anti-persistent at longer lags \citep{Engbert2004,Herrmann2017}.
 This is consistently the case, when averaging over large amounts of data.
 On an individual level, however, this tendency is not always equally pronounced.
-While the SAW model reproduces the transition to antipersistent behavior well, it does not adequately represent the persistent component, with the current data.
+While the SAW model reproduces the transition to anti-persistent behavior well, it does not adequately represent the persistent component, with the current data.
 As, in principle, self-avoiding random walk models can produce persistent behavior \citep{Engbert2011, Roberts2013}, this may be caused by a number of factors including the selection of fitted free model parameters, the relatively low persistence in the present data set, or a dominance of other statistical tendencies.
 Alternatively, it is possible that the strength of the persistent trend, which the SAW model frames as the result of self-avoidance, is in fact amplified by an additional explicit exploration mechanism which remains to be identified.

-Exploration, or the explicit persistence, of the trajectory is highly variable, even between trials.
+Exploration, or the explicit persistence of the trajectory, is highly variable, even between trials.
 The confining potential in the SAW model is static, representing a fixed intended fixation position.
-This is most likely a simplification, as the intention may change over time.
+These assumptions are a simplification, as the intention may change over time.
 Experimentally, we find a large amount of variation in the cohesion of the drift.
-In some trials drift consistently occurs around a specific position.
-In others it is evident that two intended fixation positions coincided over the course of the trial.
-In yet others, drift consistently maintains its direction away from the starting point.
-As the task and stimulus in the experiment was the same for all trials there is little evidence to explain this variation, aside from random variation or influence of recent past stimuli.
-A potential future direction for the model could be to implement a dynamic confining potential which is centered around a moving average of a number of recent samples.
-The limitation underscores the need for more comprehensive and accurate models to better capture the complex and individual characteristics of ocular drift behavior.
+In some trials, drift consistently occurs around a specific position.
+In others, it is evident that two intended fixation positions coincided over the course of the trial.
+In others, drift consistently maintains its direction away from the starting point.
+As the task and stimulus in the experiment were the same for all trials, there is little evidence to explain this variation, aside from random variation or influence of recent past stimuli.
+A potential future direction for the model could be implementing a dynamic confining potential centered around a moving average of several recent samples.
+The limitation underscores the need for more comprehensive and accurate models to capture better the complex and individual characteristics of ocular drift behavior.